grompe/BTWTweak/patcher/readme.txt

 - Ocelots now rarely drop arcane scroll of haste, which could be applied to boots for up to 30% speed boost.

+- Fixed crash when attempting to view recipes with CraftGuide.

 v0.7